jimmo/ncss-embedded/chapters/7-bitbot-neopixels.md

 * Turn left 90 degrees by turning the the motors in opposite directions for 0.9 seconds.
 * Follow a course by pre-programming motor movements.

-You might recognise this form of control from the previous lab.
+You might recognize this form of control from the previous lab.
 When we preprogrammed the motor powers and rotation times to get our robot to move in certain ways in the previous lab we were doing *open loop control*.

 Open-loop control is much simpler to implement, but tends to make it very difficult to get accurate results.
 For example, if the battery is lower, then the time needed to drive forward 1 metre will be longer.
 If the torque of the two motors is different (due to imperfections in the gears, fluff on the tyres etc.) then we have to adjust the powers in our program with no guarantee they won't change. *For this reason it's very difficult to do line following with open loop control!*